mmsaki/nft-trading-analysis/README.md

 * We'll examine relationships between types of:
     * Art and customers
     * Purchase prices and timestamps
-    * Trends in purchases over the course of the year
+    * Trends in purchases over time
     * Historical Volume
     * Purchase prices
     * Trends in sales